schoeberl/one-way-shared-memory/usecases/README.md

 is transmitted on the route "  nl".
 After transmitting TX slot 2 (one clock cycle after transmitting TX slot 1), the second TDMROUND starts.
 This happens one clock cycle after and the TX slot 0 is transmitted from MEMBUF[1].
 When
 TX slot 2 is transmitted from MEMBUF[3], the TDMROUND is finished (and a new one starts).

-## Source code and Use-cases
+## Source Code and Use-cases

-The source code is split in three parts.
+The source code is split into three parts.
 One part that runs only on the PC (the simulator), one part that runs only on Patmos (setting up the use-cases for execution), and a common part (the actual use-cases and some utilities).
 The files used for simulation or running the code on a HW platform are listed below.

-There are four use-cases at this point.
-They are as follows:
+There are the use-cases:
+* 0: Simple use-case for verifying NoC routing
-* 0: Time-based synchronization use-case
+* 1: Time-based synchronization use-case
-* 1: Handshaking protocol use-case
+* 2: Handshaking protocol use-case
-* 2: State exchange use-case
+* 3: State exchange use-case
-* 3: Double buffer use-case
+* 4: Double buffer use-case

-## Simulating on PC

 The code in the `onewayuse` directory can do two things.
 First, it can simulate multicore use-cases on the PC.
 Second, it can use Patmos to run the same use-cases directly on hardware.

-In the make script below, each use-case is identified by the identifier 0, 1, 2, or 3.
+In the make script below, each use-case is identified by the identifier USECASE as either 0, 1, ..., etc.

-Files in use: onemem-simulator.c, onewaymem-usecases.c, onewaysim.h, syncprint.c, and syncprint.h.

 `RUNONPATMOS` is defined in onewaysim.h and determines if the code shall run on Patmos or not.
 It is automatically set by the build system when running on Patmos:
 ```